syncfusion-content/wpf-docs/wpf/ChromLessWindow/Getting-Started.md

     </Border>

 </ControlTemplate>
+{% endhighlight %}

-> _Note: The drag and drop feature for the ChromelessWindow is available only with the TitleBar.
+> Note: The drag and drop feature for the ChromelessWindow is available only with the TitleBar.
 You will have to include a TitleBar into your ChromelessWindow, to incorporate this feature.
-Also it is necessary to specify the name of the TitleBar as "PART_TitleBar", to enable the drag and drop feature._
+Also it is necessary to specify the name of the TitleBar as "PART_TitleBar", to enable the drag and drop feature.

 5. The following code indicates the modified ControlTemplate for the ChromelessWindow, which includes the TitleBar.

+{% highlight html %}
 [XAML]